-The most obvious way to get rid of ice dams is to just take a blunt instrument and hack away at the ice dams.
+The most obvious way to get rid of ice dams would be to just take a blunt instrument and hack away at the ice dams.
 I tried an axe.

 Pros: Fast results - I hacked through several feet of six-inch thick ice dams in a matter of minutes.

-This sounds like a natural choice, doesn't it?
+Sounds like a natural choice, doesn't it?
 I actually used my awl, but close enough.
-I gave it my all.

 Pros: Very fast results, very little effort.
 It's as though this tool was made for picking at ice.
 Oh, wait...
 Still, I was genuinely surprised at how fast and accurate this method was.